 3. Plan an initial team meeting or lunch.

 There’s a great deal to be said for breaking the ice.
 The new person is precisely that: new.
 They are likely nervous and somewhat unsure of their place in the firm.
 By starting with a team meeting or a team lunch, you facilitate introductions, that first-phase small talk, and you can also address more essential questions that the person or the team may have.

 4. Implement a fair amount of training.

-Many bosses are guilty of offering too short a training period and then throwing that new employee into the deep end of the pool.
+Many bosses are guilty of offering too short a training period and then throwing that new employee into the pool’s deep end.
 This is going to backfire on you, big time.
 You need to establish a well-thought-out training program and give the new hire an ample amount of time to complete that program and thus make sure they are comfortable with the scope and requirements of their role.

 5. Make sure you follow up with the employee.

 To gauge how practical your onboarding experience was for the new hire, you have to follow up once all is said and done.
 Ask thoughtful questions about the incident.
-Find out what worked, what they liked, what could have been changed.
-This way, next time, for that next new hire, you can make the appropriate adjustments.
+Find out what worked, what they liked, and what could have been changed.
+Next time, for that next new hire, you can make the appropriate adjustments.
 It would be best if you always worked to improve the onboarding experience for all new employees.

 First Union Lending Works with Small Business Owners

 We have a variety of fast and flexible loan programs designed with small business owners in mind.
 We’d love to consult with you if you require additional working capital.
 Call today!